P13: Story Mastery - Edit Well

 ✅ Permission to Change, Without Apology

-Growth isn’t something to hide behind closed doors.
+Growth isn’t something you hide behind closed doors.

 Here’s the most powerful part of story mastery: it’s not something you do once and check off a list.
 It’s an ongoing discipline of authorship and awareness.